 The important part is that the developer can stay organized and transparent about their work.
 If the resume shows experience with any such tool, that’s a good sign.

 Finally, with many teams being remote or hybrid, tools like Slack (or Microsoft Teams) are lifelines for daily communication.
 A developer should be responsive on these channels and use them to collaborate.
+These collaboration habits are the soft skills that compound across a project, the kind that don’t show up on a CV but show up in retrospectives.

 12. Continuous Learning and Adaptability